areklaszewicz/My-Projects/README.md

 In the EDA phase, I explored the stocked data to answer questions essential for this project:
 - What is the rate and number of veterans in a given region?
 - What is the rate of disability among veterans in a given region?
-- What is the proportion of males and females among veterans?
 - What is the rate of unemployed veterans in a given region?
-- In which counties is the veteran labor force participation rate the lowest?
+- In which counties is the number of veteran labor force participation the highest?
-- What is the difference in educational levels between veterans and the overall population?
 - How does the correlation look between the rate of unemployed veterans and the percentage of veterans with a college degree/the percentage of veterans without a High School diploma?"
 - In which counties is the median yearly income of veterans the lowest?
 - How does the correlation look between veterans' yearly income and the rate of unemployed veterans/the percentage of veterans with a college degree/the percentage of veterans without a High School diploma?
-- What is the rate and number of veterans in poverty in a given region?
+- What is the rate of veterans in poverty in a given region?
 - How does the correlation look between the veteran poverty rate and the rate of unemployed veterans/the percentage of veterans with a college degree/the percentage of veterans without a High School diploma?

 ### Interesting codes used in the project: